 The rapid development of IT also pushes the company to enhance and optimize its IT infrastructure and facilities to accommodate the company’s needs and comply with the internal regulations as well as the applicable regulatory requirements.
 One of the top priorities is the protection against cybercrimes.
 Therefore, AEI will constantly review and apply the cutting-edge security measures to protect the interests of the stakeholders, including anticipating IT disasters.

 Material litigation faced by the company

 AEI has disclosed the legal proceedings of the company in the Notes to the Consolidated Financial Statements for the year ending on December 31, 2021 – Schedule 5/146.

 Administrative sanctions and suspension

-No suspensions or administrative sanctions were imposed on any of our BoC or BoD members by regulators in 2018.
+No suspensions or administrative sanctions were imposed on any of our BoC or BoD members by the regulators in 2021.